sitalab/FlightChain/flight-chain-api/README.md

 For local testing, it is necessary to bootstrap the network with an admin user and some airline/airport users.

+> **NOTE** You must run this every time you rebuild your blockchain network.

+First of all, purge all existing keys created from a previous run.

+`rm -rf bootstrap/hfc-key-store`

-First you have to enroll an admin user onto the system:
+`Then you have to enroll an admin user onto the system:

 `node bootstrap/enrollAdmin.js`